emilymcafee/emilymcafee.github.io/_posts/2015-1-2-one-plus-two.markdown

 Reflections on **[Project Euler #35][eulerproblem]**

-This problem is relatively straightforward and not terribly exciting, but it's been on my mind for awhile now for a subtle reason: the distinction that it requires between a number as an *integer* vs. a number as a *string*.
+This problem is relatively straightforward and not terribly exciting, but it's been on my mind for awhile now for a subtle reason: the distinction that it requires between a number as an integer vs. a number as a string.The relationship that the *integers* 197, 971, and 719 have is obvious to a human but not to Ruby.

-The relationship that the *integers* 197, 971, and 719 is obvious to a human but not to Ruby.
-To produce the rotated versions of an integer `123` using Ruby, we must...
+Example: to produce the rotated versions of an integer `123` using Ruby, we must...

 1. Convert it to a string `"123"`
 2. Separate the characters and store them somehow `["1","2","3"]`